ebuchman/blog/content/posts/2020-03-13-happy-1st-birthday-cosmos.md

 Of course, we've had some stumbling blocks.
 The [recent drama with All in Bits](https://medium.com/@interchain_io/sustainability-of-the-cosmos-network-a-statement-from-the-interchain-foundation-c96ef0975f5)
-(ie. Tendermint Inc) has demonstrated what we already knew - governance matters, and CEOs needs to be accountable to their employees.
+(ie. Tendermint Inc) has demonstrated what we already knew - governance and accountability matter.
 But onwards and upwards!
 We're working hard on decentralizing functionality that used to reside at All in Bits into new entities, and it couldn't be going better.
 Many of the engineers that left All in Bits are hard at work on Tendermint and IBC through a new subsidiary of the [Interchain Foundation